-The relative or absolute directory path where separate tablespaces are created for the InnoDB undo logs during the backup.
-Specify the option if you want to put the undo logs at somewhere other than the default location (which is backup_innodb_log_group_home_dir).
-If the value of the parameter is different from backup-dir/datadir, it is stored in the backup-my.cnf file as innodb_undo_directory for information, so that mysqlbackup can understand the structure of the backup when it performs various operations on the backup.
+If the value of the parameter is different from backup-dir/datadir, it is stored in the backup-my.cnf file as innodb\log\group\home\dir for information, so that mysqlbackup can understand the structure of the backup when it performs various operations on the backup.
+Note that while you can specify a directory for saving the logs, the names of the log files are fixed and not reconfigurable by this option.